grafana/shared-workflows/actions/aws-auth/README.md

 ### Create IAM Role

-Make sure when creating the role, the path is prefixed with `github-actions`.
-The Cognito Identity Pool only allows authenticated roles that match the following naming scheme: `"arn:aws:iam::*:role/github-actions/*"`
+Ensure that the path is prefixed with `github-actions` when creating the role.
+The Cognito Identity Pool only allows authenticated roles that match the following naming pattern: `"arn:aws:iam::*:role/github-actions/*"`.

+The role should only be present in the account that contains the resources it needs to access.

 ### Trust Policy

 This is where you provide additional constraints for when permissions are applied.
 The condition block can be customized as you see fit with additional [GitHub OIDC token claims](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token) [^2].

+As this defines which GitHub Actions runs are allowed to use the role's permissions, it is critical to make these configurations as precise as possible.
+Furthermore, all runs are limited to be triggered exclusively from repositories under `grafana/`, and it is not possible to exceed this restriction.

 In this case, permissions are only granted when the `job_workflow_ref` tag matches the workflow that initiated the action.

 Example trust policy: